foxholden/ROHan/README.md

 * not in ROH
 * not sure

-Therefore, because of the segments in the "not sure" category, this percentages will not sum up to 100%.
+Therefore, because of the segments in the "not sure" category, this percentages will not necessarily sum up to 100%.